winnieZ17/MCoCoNet-main/README.md

 # Saliency maps
-   We provide saliency maps of our MCoCoNet on four datasets in /datasets.
+   We provide saliency maps of our MCoCoNet on four datasets in

 # Training

-python train.py.
+Run train.py.

-For MCoCoNet_VGG, please modify paths of VGG backbone in MCoCoNet/model/vgg.py.

-data_aug.m is used for data augmentation.

 # Pre-trained model and testing